haroonkhan9426/dice-dev-ops-assignmnet-1/readme.md

     3. Autoscaling
     4. Free of hectic maintenance and cost of on Prem-server hardware and networking.
     5. No upfront investment on the hardware required

+* ## Answer#4:
+    Git is a lightweight local VCS while GitHub is distributed VCS based on git that host git repositories.
+On Github multiple devs can collaborate on a single project.